How Many Feet Are in 84 Inches? A complete walkthrough

 To determine how many feet are in 84 inches, we'll use the established conversion factor:

-Step 1: Recall the Conversion Factor: We know that 1 foot equals 12 inches.
+Step 1: Recall the Conversion Factor: We know that 1 foot equals 12 inches And it works..

 Step 2: Set up the Equation: We need to find out how many times 12 inches (one foot) fits into 84 inches.
 We can represent this mathematically as: